 The results also provide evidence that the increase in homicide rates led to greater expenditure share on transportation.
 This finding may reflect the need to invest in safer routes or modes of transportation, due to an increased risk of victimization.
-The MxFLS data do not allow to disentangle to what extent these results reflect households' adapting behaviors, or if it is driven by modes of transportation raising prices in response to the increase in insecurity.
-However, heterogeneity analysis shows it is in those households where men report an increased fear of victimization where the effects of crime on transportation expenditures are observed (Table D5).
+In fact, heterogeneity analysis shows it is in those households where men report an increased fear of victimization where the effects of crime on transportation expenditures are observed (Table D3).

-4.4.3 Threats to identification and other robustness checks
+4.6.3 Threats to identification and other robustness checks

 Unobserved municipality trends and other economic confounders.
 The main threat to identification would be that the heterogeneous geographic and sharp temporal variation in homicides reported in Mexico was actually anticipated or was correlated with other underlying trends related to households' consumption patterns.
-To assess the plausibility of this source of bias, I conduct a placebo test estimating the system of demand equations using data from the 2002 MxFLS-1 and the 2005- 2006 MxFLS-2, but assigning to each survey wave the homicide rate of the subsequent wave (Brown and Velasquez 2017; Velasquez 2019).
+To assess the plausibility of this source of bias, I conduct a placebo test estimating the system of demand equations using data from the 2002 MxFLS-1 and the 2005-2006 MxFLS-2, but assigning to each survey wave the homicide rate of the subsequent wave (Brown and Velasquez 2017; Velasquez 2019).
 In the within-household framework, this test captures whether prior trends of households' budget shares are correlated with posterior changes in homicides at the municipality level.
 In this case, the future homicide rate changes between MxFLS-2 and MxFLS-3 should not, for instance, predict smaller expenditure shares of food and other household necessities or a greater share on male clothing between 2002 and 2005.
-Indeed, the results show the effect of violence on the budget shares is never simultaneously statistically significant and of the same sign as in the main results (Table B14).
+Indeed, the results show the effect of violence on the budget shares is never simultaneously statistically significant and of the same sign as in the main results (Table B15).

 These results alleviate concerns with respect to non-random linear unobserved municipal trends.
 A word of caution remains with respect to sources of bias coming from non-linear omitted trends.
-However, these unobserved endogenous variables would need to be on a similar temporal path as the increase in homicides rates and to mirror the geographic heterogeneity of the change in violence in Mexico after 2006.
+However, these unobserved endogenous variables would need to be on a similar temporal path as the increase in homicide rates and to mirror the geographic heterogeneity of the change in violence in Mexico after 2006.
 Still, one might worry that several local economic conditions could be confounding the results, especially given the occurrence of the Great Recession between the two survey waves, although previous research has failed to provide evidence in support of a significant relationship between the heterogeneity in the exposure to violence and to the economic effects of the Recession (Velasquez 2019).
-The results are robust to adding a wide set of economic municipality controls and allowing for a flexible functional form including higher polynomial orders and interactions among household and municipality controls (Table B15).
+The results are robust to adding a wide set of economic municipality controls and allowing for a flexible functional form including higher polynomial orders and interactions among household and municipality controls (Table B16).14